 On Oct.
 3, a hospital run by Médecins Sans Frontières (MSF) in the Afghan city of Kunduz was attacked in an airstrike.
 An estimated 30 people were killed, including 12 MSF staff and 10 patients, and 37 others were injured.
 A nurse said that six ICU patients burned in their beds.
 Though the hospital was one of many buildings on the compound, other buildings were mostly left untouched.

-Representatives from U.S. headquarters in Afghanistan an airstrike was directed against individuals “threatening” U.S. forces, and there had been “collateral damage” to a nearby medical facility.
+Representatives from U.S. headquarters in Afghanistan said an airstrike was directed against individuals “threatening” U.S. forces, and there had been “collateral damage” to a nearby medical facility.
 Two days later they changed their story, saying the strike was carried out at the behest of Afghan forces.

-MSF is not backing down, and the U.S. has committed a war crime.
+MSF is not backing down, and believes the U.S. has committed a war crime.
 (Another MSF hospital was hit in Yemen on Oct.
 26, though reports that a Saudi-led coalition was responsible have been refuted by Saudi officials.)
-“Even war has rules,” MSF’s International President, Dr. Joanne Liu, in the aftermath of the attack in Afghanistan.
+“Even war has rules,” said MSF’s International President, Dr. Joanne Liu, in the aftermath of the attack in Afghanistan.

 The rules of war Dr. Liu speaks of are codified by International Humanitarian Law (IHL) and the 1949 Geneva Conventions.
-One of those rules, in the on the protection of civilians during war, prohibits attacking civilian hospitals, notwithstanding the fact that they may be treating enemy combatants.
+One of those rules, in the fourth Geneva Convention on the protection of civilians during war, prohibits attacking civilian hospitals, notwithstanding the fact that they may be treating enemy combatants.
 A hospital can only lose its protected status if it is used for military purposes, and, before an opposing side attacks the hospital site, it must provide “due warning.”
-If an attack is carried out on a target where collateral damage is expected, for example a hospital also used for military purposes, that damage must be and cannot be “excessive in relation to the concrete and direct military advantage.”
+If an attack is carried out on a target where collateral damage is expected, for example a hospital also used for military purposes, that damage must be proportional and cannot be “excessive in relation to the concrete and direct military advantage.”

 As reported earlier this week, MSF has denied that the hospital was being used for anything but its stated purpose.
 In response to a U.S. military inquiry before the strike as to whether or not the hospital housed Taliban fighters, MSF answered no. That inquiry adds further evidence to the claim that the U.S. knew the site was a hospital, and that even if it was treating Taliban fighters, it was protected by the laws of war.